arunkutty/Jekyll-blog-sources/_posts/2016-03-15-correlating-viewstate-rpt.md

 ### Now for the story

 So, I was in the lookout for a good start for my notes on Rational Testing tools.
-Since this was a minor win of last week, I thought of jotting it down for the _posterity_ :wink:.
-If it becomes useful for someone, well, that's a pleasant side effect.
+Since this was a minor win of last week, I thought of jotting it down hoping that it would be useful for RPT users.

 Correlation, a term test automation engineers may be well aware, in simple terms means picking up dynamic parts of server responses and substituting them in subsequent requests to the server.
 Using which a test automation tool mimics regular client software